 Spectacular hikes on the Southwest USA road trip

 The hikes you can make in Zion are just amazing.
-The red sandstone cliffs and green trees in the canyons make a really good combination.
+The red sandstone cliffs and green vegetation in the canyons make a really good combination.
 And you can choose between easier hikes and more demanding ones.
 You can spend the whole day hiking from early until late, or just make it a morning activity.